Terahertz-Band Integrated Sensing and Communications: Challenges and Opportunities: THz-Band Characteristics for ISAC Design

-\textit{\textbf{Wideband Beam Split:}} THz channel exhibits peculiarities such as misalignment and phase uncertainties in phase shifters (PSs)~\cite{ummimoTareqOverview}.
-The subcarrier-independent analog beamformers largely used in the wideband mm-Wave systems may lead to \textit{beam split} effect in THz channels: the generated beams split into different physical directions at each subcarrier due to ultra-wide bandwidth~\cite{thz_channelEst_beamsplitPatternDetection_L_Dai,delayPhasePrecoding_THz_Dai2022Mar}.
-This phenomenon has also been called as \emph{beam squint} in mm-Wave works~\cite{fanLiuSurveyJSTSP_Zhang2021Sep,thz_Akyildiz2022May}.
-While both beam squint and beam split pertain to a similar phenomenon, the latter has more severe achievable rate degradation in communications.
-For sensing/radar applications, the amount of beam split depends on the target direction-of-arrival (DoA).
-Furthermore, the beam split is approximately $4^\circ$ ($1.4^\circ$) for $0.3 $ THz with $30$ GHz ($60$ GHz with $2$ GHz) bandwidth, respectively for a broadside target~\cite{elbir2021JointRadarComm,thz_channelEst_beamsplitPatternDetection_L_Dai}.
+\textit{\textbf{Wideband Beam Split:}} The subcarrier-independent analog beamformers largely used in the wideband systems may lead to \textit{beam split} effect in THz channels: the generated beams split into different physical directions at each subcarrier due to ultra-wide bandwidth~\cite{thz_channelEst_beamsplitPatternDetection_L_Dai,delayPhasePrecoding_THz_Dai2022Mar}.
+This phenomenon has also been called \emph{beam squint} in mm-Wave works~\cite{elbir2021JointRadarComm,thz_Akyildiz2022May}.
+While both beam squint and beam split pertain to a similar phenomenon, the latter has a more severe degradation of achievable rate in communications.
+In particular, the main lobes of the array gain corresponding to the lowest and highest subcarrier frequencies do not overlap at THz at all while there is a relatively small deviation in the mm-Wave band (Fig.~\ref{fig_Diag}).
+For sensing, the beam split is approximately $4^\circ$ ($1.4^\circ$) for $0.3 $ THz with $30$ GHz ($60$ GHz with $2$ GHz) bandwidth, respectively for a broadside target direction-of-arrival (DoA)~\cite{elbir2021JointRadarComm,thz_channelEst_beamsplitPatternDetection_L_Dai}.
+The compensation of beam split in the THz-ISAC systems requires a hardware trade-off: additional devices (e.g., time-delayer networks) are required for beam split-corrected analog beamformer but they are inessential for digital processing tasks like DoA estimation and channel estimation~\cite{elbir2021JointRadarComm,fanLiuSurveyJSTSP_Zhang2021Sep}.